Top 110+ DevOps Interview Questions and Answers for 2025

 16. What are the anti-patterns of DevOps?

-Patterns are common practices that are usually followed by organizations.
-An anti-pattern is formed when an organization continues to blindly follow a pattern adopted by others but does not work for them.
+Patterns are common practices that organizations usually follow.
+An anti-pattern is formed when an organization continues to follow a pattern adopted by others blindly but does not work for them.
 Some of the myths about DevOps include:

 • Cannot perform DevOps → Have the wrong people